-The Protected Area Network will include the diversity of life, landscapes and seascapes a) Comprehensiveness will be achieved first through conserving examples of the full range of natural terrestrial, freshwater and marine habitats and ecosystems, based on a consistent national approach to bioregional and ecosystem classification.
+- 6. The Protected Area Network will be comprehensive in conserving the range of ecosystems.
+The Protected Area Network will to be developed with the primary focus of including as much of PNG's landscape and biological diversity as possible. - a) Comprehensiveness will be achieved first through conserving examples of the full range of natural terrestrial, freshwater and marine habitats and ecosystems, based on a consistent national approach to bioregional and ecosystem classification.
 This classification will include representative geophysical settings that are the basis for regional biodiversity regardless of climate.
 This will help PNG maintain the capacity to support a diversity of life in the future, even if habitats are altered by climate change.